 Specialist media buying companies buy most advertising.
 They develop strategies for their clients and negotiate with publishers.
 Publishers pay media buyers a commission.
 Typically this is 10 to 20 percent of the booking’s value.
-In return for commission, media buyer agree to pay invoices on a set date.
+In return for a commission, media buyer agrees to pay invoices on a set date.

 Advertisers who buy their own space are known as direct clients.
 They often haggle over prices, but unless they are large-scale buyers, they have less clout than agencies.
 Collecting money from direct clients can be harder.

 Publishers issue rate cards.
 Historically they used a card, but now they are usually available online.
 Rate card prices are often negotiable.

 Advertorial is when publishers offer advertising linked to editorial features.
 In some cases editorial integrity is up for sale.

 Advertorial deals come in different flavours.
 Many publications are entirely advertorial – if an advertiser pays for space they have a say over the publication’s editorial content.

 More credible titles wall off areas of content for advertorial.
 These might be clearly marked with terms like “advertising supplement” or “special advertising feature”.
 This isn’t always transparent to readers.